decretist/Dissertation/Conclusion/conclusion.md

 to his engagement with the authorities.)

-At some point in the 1120s, Gratian became the convener of a study group that read the canons, and started to work out a systematic jurisprudence based on them.
+At some point in the 1120s, Gratian became the convener of a study group that read the canons and started to work out a systematic jurisprudence based on them.
 The formation of the study group was obviously a crucial step in the development of canon law as a discipline, but I believe it is something of an anachronism to call it "the earliest course on canon law."
-I think we can infer that Gratian at this point had a good command of the sources, but he was not yet in possession of a fully-developed method for reconciling the contradictions presented by the canons that he could systematically impart to students.
+I think we can infer that Gratian at this point had a good command of the sources, but he was not yet in possession of a fully developed method for reconciling the contradictions presented by the canons that he could systematically impart to students.
 He did not at this stage know so much more than the other participants in the study group that we can unambiguously